eisenhauerIO/tools-catalog-generator/docs/user-guide.md

 results = []
 for i, params in enumerate(scenarios):
-    # Create config for this scenario
+    # Create temporary config file for this scenario
     config = {
         "IMPACT": {
             "FUNCTION": "combined_boost",